 - Hearing aid fitting

 Contact your insurance provider for coverage information.
-Please note that Medicare does not pay for hearing aids or professional fees required for hearing aid appointments.
+Please note that Medicare and most adult Medicaid programs do not pay for hearing aids or professional fees required for hearing aid appointments.
 If you need help arranging payment, please contact a patient account representative at 573-882-2141.

 Assistive listening devices